Everything you need to know before traveling to Denmark for a live football experience.

 The Danish Superliga matches are usually played with one match Friday evening, sometimes a match on Saturday evening, most matches on Sunday, and one match Monday evening.
 Kick off times are planned 4-6 weeks ahead of time.

-A great help for you to find fixtures when in Denmark (or anywhere in Europe) is the Groundhopper App, which contains a lot of useful features for any football traveller and groundhopper.
+Futbology (formerly known as the Groundhopper App) is great help for you to find fixtures when in Denmark (or anywhere in Europe).
+The app contains a lot of useful features for any football traveller and groundhopper.
 One is the "Nearby fixtures" allowing you to find matches close to your current position.

 If you need help planning your trip to Danish matches, the experienced groundhopper Nicolai Bryde Nielsen offers free advice and help to anyone who contacts him.

-The Facebook group European Football Weekends (+8,700 members) offers the possibility to discuss football travel and ask for advice.
+The Facebook page Groundhopping.dk (+500 members) offers the possibility to discuss football travel and ask for advice.

 The Outside Write blog and podcast about football travel, culture, and history offers insights into the world of fan culture.